 - Cafeteria service is available before school and at lunch.
-Service is not available during the exam period. - Students are not to bring their backpacks into the cafeteria service area. - Food and beverages (purchased in the cafeteria or brought from home) must remain in the cafeteria.
-No food or drink (with the exception of water) is to be consumed in the hallways. - Students are not to have food in the classroom except in certain situations with teacher approval. - Students are expected to clear their tables after eating and place their garbage and recycling in the appropriate receptacles.
-Students must be responsible for their litter whether eating in the cafeteria or outdoors. - Access to cafeteria services or vending machines is prohibited during class time with the exception of students on spare. - Students are prohibited from ordering food from restaurants or online delivery services.
+Service is not available during the exam period. - Students are not to bring their backpacks into the cafeteria service area.
+Personal items can be left in a cubby located outside of the servery in the cafeteria when students are inside the service area. - Food and beverages (purchased in the cafeteria or brought from home) must remain in the cafeteria.
+Students may eat in an alternative space with permission - Students are not to have food in the classroom except in certain situations with teacher approval. - Students are expected to clear their tables after eating and place their garbage and recycling in the appropriate receptacles. - Students must be responsible for their litter whether eating in the cafeteria or outdoors. - Access to cafeteria services or vending machines is prohibited during class time. - Students are prohibited from ordering food from restaurants or online delivery services.
+If a student has food delivered, the office reserves the right to hold food orders until such a time that is appropriate for students to consume.